A Field Guide To Personal Finance

 Brian Preston, a.k.a.
 “The Money Guy” is a person I respect from a content perspective and he disagrees on the subject of paying off your home early in all circumstances.
 I think his perspective is worth understanding.
 Life is a math problem and he sets out some compelling numbers, especially for young people.
 My word of caution here is that many people use the excuse of the long term, compound interest rate of return on money being more valuable than the interest saved by paying off your home early but then they don’t invest the money.
 They spend it.
 Do your research and pick your path.
 To be clear this money should be money outside of your normal mortgage payment and retirement investment.
 This is additional money you are working to carve out of your budget to work towards financial mobility.
 Just don’t pick the path of not investing early AND not paying off your mortgage early.

-We live in a world that is constantly glorifying irresponsibility, thinly veiled in a false veneer of adventurous risk.
-You are constantly incentivized to do the opposite of a great Warren Buffet quote in this Berkshire Hathaway Annual Shareholder Letter , “Rational people don’t risk what they have and need for what they don’t have and don’t need.”
+We live in a world that is constantly glorifying irresponsibility, thinly veiled in a false veneer of adventure.
+You are constantly incentivized to do the opposite of a great Warren Buffet quote in this Berkshire Hathaway Annual Shareholder Letter, “Rational people don’t risk what they have and need for what they don’t have and don’t need.”
 Ignore the stories that venerate those mortgaging their homes, cashing out their 401k’s and being in debt up to their eyeballs but somehow barely surviving to attain success in their business or financial lives.
 For every person that survives that ill-fated gauntlet there are exponentially more lives ruined.
 Even if you do make it through, it is no way to live and takes a brutal toll.
 Building successful business ventures is challenging enough without added personal stress that will cloud your judgement.

 Take risks.
 Test business and investment theses.
 But do so thoughtfully from a place of financial, physical and emotional strength.
 Even the most well planned, well timed, well funded and well executed plans will exhaust you and greatly test your mettle.

 My family’s household has no debt.
 We own our home and do not have a mortgage.
 We are weird people, for the Ramsey fans.
 We have extremely healthy investment & retirement assets as well as education funds for our children.
 We did not accomplish any of this through inheritance or lottery winnings.
 It was done by following a plan over many years.
-None of us would take golf tips from a terrible golfer and while it is quickly apparent whether or not someone is a scratch golfer, it is not always apparent whether someone’s lifestyle is real substance or a financial fabrication.
+None of us would take golf tips from a terrible golfer and while it is quickly apparent whether or not someone is a scratch golfer, it is not always apparent whether someone’s lifestyle is made of genuine substance or a financial fabrication.